h33h33/h33h33.github.io-/README.md

 * POSIX coreutils
 * Git

-*Note: Portability is the primary priority.
-Thoughts should run without modification on any UNIX-adjacent system.
+*Note: Thoughts should run without modification on any UNIX-adjacent system.
 Please [open an issue](https://github.com/marenbeam/thoughts/issues) if any shell code or coreutil invocations misbehave.*

 ## How it works